History of the St. Louis Cardinals (1953–1989): Stan Musial's latter career; Beginning of the Anheuser-Busch era (1953–1963)

 Soon after A–B purchased the team, Busch bought Sportsman's Park from St. Louis Browns owner Bill Veeck, renovated it, and renamed it Busch Stadium.
 The Browns, who had not been as successful or popular as the Cardinals in three decades, realized they could not compete with the deep pockets of the brewery.
 After the 1953 season the Browns left St. Louis to become the Baltimore Orioles (but kept the same colors), leaving the Cardinals as the only major league team in town.

-With the breaking of the color barrier that had started in 1947, in 1954, the Cardinals débuted Tom Alston, the first African-American player on the Major League club.
+With the breaking of the color barrier that had started in 1947, in 1954, the Cardinals debuted Tom Alston, the first African-American player on the Major League club.
 This was at the initiative of Gussie Busch, CEO of Anheuser-Busch and team president.
 Shortly after taking over ownership of the team, he asked manager Eddie Stanky where the team's black players were.
-Upon hearing that there weren't any, he told Stanky and the coaches to find one and sign him, since his company sold more beer to African-Americans than any other brewery and he feared a possible boycott.
+Upon hearing that there were not any, he told Stanky and the coaches to find one and sign him, since his company sold more beer to African-Americans than any other brewery and he feared a possible boycott.
 "It can't be the great American game if blacks can't play," he said.

 When the Cardinals bought Alston, they learned that he was two years older than he had been represented to them as, and Busch demanded $20,000 back since he believed the team had been swindled out of two seasons' of his career.
 Alston did not ultimately work out for the Cardinals, but other black players such as Bob Gibson, Lou Brock and Curt Flood led the competitive Cardinals clubs of the 1960s.
 The Cardinals' dissolution of the color barrier actualized a new phase when they became the first Major League organization to integrate spring training housing, albeit reluctantly.